 Problems pave new markets

 Winston Churchill said, ‘A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.’
-As an alternative to cattle farming, one of Singularity University’s brainchild companies, Modern Meadow, has created ‘leather’ and ‚‘meat’ products from stem cells and 3D printing.
+As an alternative to cattle farming, one of Singularity University’s brainchild companies, Modern Meadow, has created ‘leather’ through fermentation of yeast and biofabrication.
 Having taken animals out of the equation, the demands on land and water are almost entirely eliminated, along with a 96% reduction of greenhouse gas emissions.

 BlueOak Resources has also found a lucrative gap.
 They capture an estimated $70 billion-worth of precious and base metals, locked up in the 40 million tons of e-waste that is landfilled or incinerated annually around the world.